 Data on Chlamydia trachomatis are extracted from the Electronic Communication of Surveillance in Scotland (ECOSS).
 Our surveillance system is updated daily with positive results from all Scottish diagnostic and reference laboratories.

 In 2009, the universal use of ECOSS by testing laboratories in Scotland came into effect.
-As a result, trends observed since then are not directly comparable to those prior to this.
+This means that trends observed since then cannot be directly compared to those before this.

 Sexual health and blood borne virus framework